 Companies try to keep inventory levels at a minimum in all industries.
 Maintaining inventory levels under control in the fashion industry is the worst due to less product life cycle.
 In this industry, there is only one solution to sell the goods.

-The entire floor sets must be in the retail stores for collection-driven brands when these products are introduced.
+When these products are introduced, the entire floor sets must be in the retail stores for collection-driven brands.
 Otherwise, the chance to sell the goods is missed, and obsolescence exposure is a high risk.

-For the products that are frequently in demand, retailers and suppliers mustn’t undergo stockouts.
-This part of the market does not possess the same level of brand loyalty, and customers may well be attracted to shift brands if the color and size they required are not immediately available in the stores when they need to buy.
+Retailers and suppliers mustn’t undergo stockouts for the products that are frequently in demand.
+This part of the market does not possess the same level of brand loyalty, and customers may well be attracted to shift brands if the color and size they require are not immediately available in the stores when they need to buy.

-For all companies, the balancing act of keeping inventory at the necessary level to fulfill demand while ensuring that they are not left out with obsolete inventory is a main problem.
+For all companies, the main problem is balancing the act of keeping inventory at the necessary level to fulfill demand while ensuring that they are not left out with obsolete inventory.

 Latest technological impact on the fashion industry

-Recently, the Burton Amp jacket, depicted as “the world’s first and only wearable electronic jacket with an integrated Apple iPod,” was introduced.
+The Burton Amp jacket, depicted as “the world’s first and only wearable electronic jacket with an integrated Apple iPod,” was introduced recently.

-Today new technologies are much involved with clothing and apparel that you can not judge whether you are wearing technology or whether technology is wearing you?
-According to some fashion experts, the clothes will soon turn into accessories for your gadgets.
-Besides, electronics will keep decreasing in size to such an extent that we would no longer need the objects to hold them.
-Hence, today the fashion industry is experiencing new challenges: “intelligent textiles,” “smart clothes,” “i-wear,” and “fashion engineering” and are only a few of the trends which will transform the entire fashion industry within the next decade.
+Today, new technologies are so involved with clothing and apparel that you can not judge whether you are wearing technology or whether technology is wearing you.
+According to some fashion experts, clothes will soon become your gadgets’ accessories.
+Besides, electronics will keep decreasing in size so much that we will no longer need the objects to hold them.
+Hence, today, the fashion industry is experiencing new challenges: “Intelligent textiles,” “smart clothes,” “i-wear,” and “fashion engineering” are only a few of the trends that will transform the entire fashion industry within the next decade.

 Nowadays, many new materials and technologies are applied in textiles and accessories when they are too costly or primitive for other applications.
-A wide variety of electronic devices can already be made into clothes, and this will rise.
-New fabrics are already being developed to offer power generation using solar power, electromagnetic, thermal, and mechanical means.
+Various electronic devices can already be made into clothes, which will rise.
+New fabrics are already being developed to generate power using solar, ele, electromagnetic, thermal, and mechanical means.

-The combination of high-technology into textiles, e.g., modern communication or monitoring systems or the development of new materials with new applications, has just begun.
+The combination of high technology in textiles, e.g., modern communication or monitoring systems or the development of new materials with new applications, has just begun.
 Still, the branch has already moved in a gigantic expansion for this sector.
-Particular applications for the health and security sector, e.g., clothes with extern monitoring systems, already today exist in a large quantity.
+Particular applications for the health and security sector, e.g., clothes with external monitoring systems, already exist in large quantities today.

-Within the coming few years, we’ll see more new applications in garments with the latest technology.
-Hence, there are many designing challenges for fashion designers and engineers for making the most demanding fashionable wears.
+Within the coming few years, we’ll see more new applications for the latest technology in garments.
+Hence, fashion designers and engineers face many design challenges when making the most demanding fashionable wear.

 Copyright issues for fashion designs

-Fashion apparel is a multi-billion dollar business that has no national boundaries due to its global existence.
+Fashion apparel is a multi-billion dollar business with no national boundaries due to its global existence.
 Designers, retailers, and consumers decide their statements according to international fashion trends.
-In the last decade, consumer awareness of particular designers has also risen dramatically.
+Consumer awareness of particular designers has also risen dramatically in the last decade.
 Magazines and newspapers also cover the fashion industry as a part of their national news coverage, concentrating on the dynamic world of creative designer expressions.

-The commoner is very much aware of the names and faces of fashion models and the designers for which they model.
-At present many television channels and feature films involve the fashion industry.
+The commoner is very aware of the names and faces of fashion models and the designers they model.
+At present, many television channels and feature films involve the fashion industry.
 Consumers can now identify the various types of designers and designs.

 Today, many designers find inspiration from street fashion, celebrities, vintage styles, and other designers’ work.
-Even though there are possibilities of duplication in products and designs due to easy accessibility of the latest printing and computer technology and the appearance of the regional or traditional designs in apparel worldwide, it can not be ignored easily.
-It is really a challenging task to cope with this issue globally.
+Even though there are possibilities of duplication in products and designs due to easy accessibility of the latest printing and computer technology and the appearance of the regional or traditional methods in apparel worldwide, it can not be ignored easily.
+Coping with this issue globally is a challenging task.

 Fibre2fashion.com – Leading B2B Portal and Marketplace of Global Textile, Apparel, and Fashion Industry offers Free Industry Articles, Textile Articles, Fashion Articles, Industry Reports, Technology Articles, Case Studies, Textile Industry News Articles, Latest Fashion Trends, Textile Market Trends Reports, and Global Industry Analysis.